-In this post, I’m going to show you a highly effective 4 day push/pull workout routine you can use to build muscle.
+In this post, I’m going to show you a highly effective 4 day push pull split you can use to build muscle.

 First, I want to talk briefly about what a push pull workout plan involves.

-Then I’ll show you the workout plan in full, so you can see all the exercises, sets and reps.
+Then I’ll show you the workout split in full, so you can see all the exercises, sets and reps.

 Finally, I’ll explain why the program is set up the way it is, as well as how to adjust it so that it’s a close fit for you and your goals.